Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Data

 \section{Data}

 All data used in this study originate from publicly available sources, ensuring the reproducibility of our findings.
 The core dataset is from the National Center for Teacher Effectiveness (NCTE) Main Study \cite{kane_national_2015}, a landmark project that collected extensive data on teaching and learning over three years.
 The NCTE dataset comprises observations of roughly 350 4th and 5th-grade mathematics teachers across four U.S. school districts.
-It is one of the few educational datasets that contains measures of teaching practice, authentic classroom artifacts, and student learning outcomes at scale (VAMs).
-Our analysis utilizes three key components from this rich resource.
+It is one of two educational datasets that contains measures of teaching practice, authentic classroom artifacts, and student learning outcomes at scale (VAMs).